Packing & Moving Tips

 - Try to use proper removal boxes.
 It will make your task easier, your items will be safer, and your move will be completed more quickly

 - Cross tape the bottom of the box with good quality tape.
+Write the name of the room on the tape (dont use permanent marker it as it rubs off)

 - Plan what you are putting in each box.
 Keep breakables to the minimum number of boxes.